1. Examples

 How to close a part-time job cover letter (conclusion)

 The close of a part-time job cover letter should end on a confident note.
-Convey the fact that you are curious to find out more by saying that you are looking forward to a potential interview.
+Convey in a "call to action" that you are curious to find out more and looking forward to an interview.
 Motivation is one of the most important factors when taking on a part-time hire, so don’t sound ambivalent about the opportunity.
 Tell them why you want it and let them know that you are ready to start immediately.
 Getting this job matters to you.

-Have a look at our sample part-time job cover letter:
+Have a look at our sample conclusion for a part-time job cover letter:

 Adaptable cover letter conclusion example

-I would be delighted to have the opportunity to work with the York Cyclist in an environment that I have enjoyed as a customer.
-I hope to be able to speak further soon to discuss this role.
+I would be delighted to have the opportunity to work with the York Cyclist in an atmosphere = that I have enjoyed as a customer.
+I hope to be able to meet with you soon to discuss this role.

 Yours Sincerely,